 Kneipp Therapy Training for Holistic Practitioners

-1-2 week immersive training courses in Bad Worishofen, Germany on the most effective, incredibly safe and affordable holistic therapy there is.
-Starting March 28th, 2020
+2 week immersive training courses in Bad Worishofen, Germany on the most effective, incredibly safe and affordable holistic therapy there is.
+March 20th-April 3rd 2021

 If you are tired of giving expensive supplements and chasing ever-changing symptoms, this course will provide a simple way to strengthen the person from the inside out, so that your patient/client is left with the increased vitality to heal themselves.